pauloddr/gfa-resource-api/README.md

 }
 ```

 Finally, make sure the __entry point__ is correct.
 In the example above, it should be `handleRequest`.
+You can change it to your liking, just make sure they're the same value.

+Click __Save__ to deploy your new function.

-Then, assuming you named your function "tasks", the following endpoints will be served by your function:
+Then, assuming you named your function "tasks", the following endpoints will be served:

 * `POST /tasks`
-* `GET /tasks`
+* `GET|HEAD /tasks`
+* `GET|HEAD /tasks/:id`
-* `GET /tasks/:id`
+* `GET /tasks/schema`
 * `PUT|PATCH /tasks/:id`
 * `DELETE /tasks/:id`
 * `OPTIONS /tasks`